List

 filter_map : ([A], A -> Option<B>) -> [B] filter_map(collection, f)

-for each element in collection
+Calls f for each element in collection, returning a new collection

-.
-See the full description in the Collection
+that contains every e such that f returned Some(e).
+See the full description in the Collection interface.

 fold_map : ([A], F, (F, A) -> (F, B)) -> (F, [B]) fold_map(collection, init, f)